 Read on for all the ways to watch MLB games live online.

 How to watch MLB games with a VPN

-Price: 140 USD for the entire season
+Price: 25 USD for the rest of the season

 The MLB.tv app is the most comprehensive and affordable option for streaming the entire MLB season.
 By connecting to a VPN server location where games are not being broadcast, you can avoid MLB blackouts and even choose which broadcast you want to watch (from the home or visiting team).
 The service comes with a seven-day free trial, and also offers a monthly option.